 12) What commitment am I making by joining?
 We train you and suggest that you participate in 12 weeks before deciding if Peer-Pods is right for your healing and evolution.
 This will give you an opportunity to play each of the three roles of “Worker”, “Witness”, and “Facilitator at least twice.
 You can, however, drop out at any time with a refund for any unused part of your training or membership fee.
-The Peer-Pods Training costs $197 and the ongoing Membership Fee is $10/month.
+The Peer-Pods Training costs $797 or a monthly payment of $285 for three months.

 13) How Does It Work?
 Peer-Pods is an ongoing practice that starts with identifying what provokes or triggers you.
 Once these triggers are identified the Peer-Pod’s Process is applied to the triggers to dissolve the painful patterns connected to the triggers.
 The process uses everyday experiences of being triggered to clear unconscious material.
 The more you clear, the more present and heart engaged you become, and the less you suffer.
 The process is learned through the Member Training where you role-play being facilitator, witness, and worker.
 The learned process is then implemented weekly on the one hour Pod call.